apache/couchdb/share/doc/src/query-servers.rst

 .. function:: Log(Msg)

-   :param Msg: Message to log in at CouchDB `INFO` level.
+   :param Msg: Log a message at the `INFO` level.

    .. code-block:: erlang